 Catalog Template – For Incident Record

-A major part of the ITIL methodology is to continuously improve as an organization, while increasing the business activities through IT alignment with these goals.
-In order for the organization to grow and improve, records of past incidents must be kept and analysed on a periodical basis by maintaining incident catalogue template.
-By maintaining Catalog template and analyzing the incident will allow the IT department (and more specifically their services desk) to recognize similar incidents which are evidence of a major problem, and come up with lessons learned in order to refrain from re-inventing the wheel every time.
+A major part of the ITIL methodology is to continuously improve as an organization while increasing the business activities through IT alignment with these goals.
+In order for the organization to grow and improve, records of past incidents must be kept and analyzed on a periodical basis by maintaining an incident catalog template.
+By maintaining a Catalog template and analyzing the incident will allow the IT department (and more specifically their services desk) to recognize similar incidents which are evidence of a major problem, and come up with lessons learned in order to refrain from reinventing the wheel every time.

-The basic incident catalogue template is a living document, which should have a minimum number of employees in order to maintain uniformity in language and form.
+The basic incident catalog template is a living document, which should have a minimum number of employees in order to maintain uniformity in language and form.

 Incident Catalogue Template

-The template of the catalogue contains the following information-
+The template of the catalog contains the following information-

 Details of the Catalogue